Zeioth/vim-zeioth-config/README.md

 * Theme: Monokai

 ## FAQ
-* This config uses colemak-dh!
-But I use qwerty/other!: Go to ./myconfings.vim and comment/delete the part where the colemak-dh is defined.
+* This config uses colemak-dh: Go to ./myconfings.vim and comment/delete the part where the colemak-dh is defined.
 Everything colemak-dh related is defined in this file.
 But it is always a good idea to take a look into ./vimrcs/plugins_config.vim and chance the keybindings to your personal taste.